This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Short answer: All cannabinoids, including CBD, produce effects by interacting with CD1 and CB2 receptors found in the human body.

 In Depth: Our bodies produce their own cannabinoids (called endocannabinoids).
 In infancy our bodies source endocannabinoids from our mothers milk.
 As we age our endocannabinoid system becomes less efficient and less able to synthesize the amount of endocannabinoids our bodies need.
-This may be part of the reason that as we age we are more prone to issues like insomnia, anxiety, chronic pain, etc. Reintroducing an adequate supply of naturally occurring cannabinoids like CBD can help restore balance to our bodies and improve many aspects of our health.
+Reintroducing an adequate supply of naturally occurring cannabinoids like CBD can help restore balance to our bodies and improve many aspects of our health.

-There are two main cannabinoid receptors in the body, CB1which is primarily located in the central nervous system and CB2 receptors which deal primarily with the immune system and affect inflammation and pain.
+There are two main cannabinoid receptors in the body, CB1which is primarily located in the central nervous system and CB2 receptors which deal primarily with the immune system.

 According to the most recent research CBD does not appear to act directly on the CB1 and CB2 receptors but appears to affect the way other cannabinoids interact with the receptors.